-Every pet’s nutritional needs are different, making feeding them more complicated that it seems.
+Every pet’s nutritional needs are different, making feeding them more complicated than it seems.
 Pet food education is a great way to learn important facts about beneficial nutrients, food safety, and breed-specific feeding requirements.

-Your pet depends on you to make the right nutrition choices for them, make sure you know how.
+Your pet depends on you to make the right nutrition choices for them, so make sure you know how.

 Pet Nutrition and Choosing Food

-Deciding on which food is best for your pet begins with research.
+Deciding which food is best for your pet begins with research.
 Knowing your pet’s caloric and macronutrient needs will allow you to find the type of food that fits best.
 Proper nutrition allows your pet’s bodily processes to continue normally, supporting a strong immune system, muscle growth, organ health and to fight obesity.
-While most main macro-nutritional requirements (protein, carbohydrates, fats, vitamins and minerals) are the same for all dogs and all cats, some breeds do require more of specific nutrients.
+While most main macro-nutritional requirements (protein, carbohydrates, fats, vitamins and minerals) are the same for all dogs and all cats, some breeds do require more specific nutrients.